p2pu/InventFest/Art & Design Tent/A&D Module 01.markdown

 - List the resources you consulted to help others in the future

 Next Steps:
-1. Discuss Module 1 for STEAM
+1. Discuss Module 1 for Art and Design
 2. Group Activity Meetup
-3. Re/hack: Hack Module 1
+3. Community Activity for Module 1 of Art and Design